austin-putz/BLUPF90/BLUPF90_Wrapper/README.md

 # Getting Started

 The easiest way to explain is to probable just show you an example.
-Here is a screenshot of the command line.
+Here is a screenshot of the shell script written to run the command.
+I call it `run.sh`, then use `nohup ./run.sh > nohup.my_analysis.out`.

 ![Screenshot of Script](/BLUPF90_Wrapper/Screenshots/run_shell_script.png?raw=true "bash script example")

+If you run the script with no options, it should show you all the options and keywords you need.
-You can the program and then other options.
+Here are the following options.

 ![Screenshot of Script](/BLUPF90_Wrapper/Screenshots/blupf90_shell_script_message.png?raw=true "bash script example")

-This shows you what you will get with no input to `blupf90.sh`.
-It will show you what options are available.

 # Overview